Gaussian complex zeros on the hole event: the emergence of a forbidden region: Discussion

 where

-This provides a rigorous proof for some of the results of the paper \cite{JaLM} (obtained for the finite Ginibre ensemble, in particular).
+This provides a rigorous proof for some of the results of the paper \cite{jancovici1993large} (obtained for the finite Ginibre ensemble, in particular).
 The graphs of the constants $G_{p}$ and $Z_{p}$ are shown in Figure \ref{fig:GpZp}.
-Very recently, Adhikari and Reddy \cite{AdR} found the asymptotics of the hole probability for non-circular domains (for both the finite and infinite Ginibre ensembles).
-We will consider this problem for the GEF in a future paper.
+Recently, Adhikari and Reddy \cite{adhikari2016hole} found the asymptotics of the hole probability for non-circular domains (for both the finite and infinite Ginibre ensembles).
+We plan to consider this problem for the GEF in a future paper.